INRIA/scikit-learn-mooc/jupyter-book/evaluation/evaluation_module_intro.md

 The objective in the module are the following:

+- understand the necessity of using an appropriate cross-validation strategy depending on the data;
+- get the intuitions behind comparing a model with some basic models that can be used as baseline;
+- understand the principle behind using nested cross-validation when the model needs to be evaluated as well as optimized;
 - understand the difference between regression and classification metrics;
 - understand the difference between metrics.

 <!-- Give the investment in time -->

-The estimated time to go through this module is about 1 hour 30.
+The estimated time to go through this module is about 4 hours.